tesujimath/bean-sort/README.md

 # bean-sort

+*This utility was created without knowledge of [autobean-format](https://github.com/SEIAROTg/autobean-format).
+That is recommended, and `bean-sort` is now deprecated.*

 `bean-sort` is a naive sorting utility for Beancount files.
 It is naive in that it makes no attempt to parse the file, simply splitting on date fields.

 Specifically, `bean-sort` splits on any date at the beginning of a line.
 All text between this and the next date are regarded as part of that record.
 This is particularly important for any pragmas which follow any actual directive.